 Shortly after, we introduced massage guns at DMR Clinic Rogers.
 They were an instant hit!
 So, if you haven’t been in to see us recently, what is a percussive massage gun?

-Percussive massage guns come in several styles from different manufacturers, like the Hypervolt, Theragun, or our clinic’s favorite, Wapike.
+Percussive massage guns come in several styles from different manufacturers, like the Theragun, or our clinic’s favorite, QiQiGo.
 Most units pulse between 2,000-3,500 times per minute and come with interchangeable heads for different therapies.
-They work by using vibration to increase blood flow, break up tension, improve range of motion and decrease soreness and recovery time.
-They’ve become a popular recovery tool among professionals, recommended by doctors, trainers and physical therapists.
+They work by using vibration to increase blood flow, break up the tension, improve range of motion and decrease soreness and recovery time.
+They’ve become a popular recovery tool among professionals, recommended by doctors, trainers, and physical therapists.

 How To Use a Percussive Massage Gun